xmartlabs/xmartlabs.github.io/_posts/2019-04-29-url-splitting.md

 <img width="100%" src="/images/url-splitting/apps-diagram.png">

-You might be wondering why we put the login and register page on the Checkout App.
+You may be wondering why we put the login and register page on the Checkout App.
 Why not split a fourth app with all these pages?
 Well, you certainly could!
 But in this case it makes sense that, most of the time, users will log in or register when starting the checkout process.
 Threading authentication and checkout together seems like a good idea, but to be really sure we'd need to check the analytics of similar businesses.

 ## Implementation